 Women’s leadership in the workplace

-An additional 31 percent of respondents in the US, 32 percent in the UK, and 28 percent in Australia reported that their company has made a visible commitment to developing more women leaders in the past year (2021).
-This shows that overall, two-thirds of companies that employ women professionals are aware of the importance of balancing the ratio of men and women in leadership roles.
+This shows that, overall, roughly half of the companies that employ women are aware of the importance of balancing the ratio of men and women in leadership roles.
 It also shows that these companies are taking action to bring more equality to their organizations.

-Women-specific benefits reflect an organization’s commitment to inclusivity and professional women around the globe respect it.
-Globally, women believe that paternity and shared parental leave are benefits essential to achieving men’s and women’s equality.
+Women-specific benefits reflect an organization’s commitment to inclusivity.
+Professionals around the globe respect it.
+Our research showed that women worldwide believe paternity and shared parental leave benefits are essential to achieving gender equality in the workplace.

 When we asked if companies offered shared parental or paternity leave, the percentages everywhere were low.